 Ineligible expenses include:

-- The capital cost of purchase or long-term rental of buildings or property, construction or renovation, as well as equipment, machinery, computers or anything that that can be repurposed for general use
+- The capital cost of purchase or long-term rental of buildings or property, construction or renovation, equipment, machinery, computers, or anything that that can be repurposed for general use

 - The costs of projects already funded through Arts Nova Scotia or the Government of Nova Scotia